Keeping a cute cat at home is very tempting but don’t forget that just like babies, they need some training to be adorable.

 2. Stop the bad habits from the start

-Cats have many bad habits and one of the ways to teach good manners to them is to try hard in stopping such habits.
+Cats have many bad habits and one of the ways to teach good manners to them is to try hard in stopping such habits as like going to kitchen or getting closer to your under cabinet range hood.
 Some of such habits are:

 - Scratching the furniture